 Samsung HomeSync media center launching in the U.S. on Oct.
-6 for $299Alex Wagner - Deputy Managing Editor, News Desk
+6 for $299Alex Wagner - Editorial Director of News and Content

 Samsung teased the Android-powered HomeSync media center during its Galaxy S 4 unveiling earlier this year, but we haven't heard much about the device since.
 Today the company is breaking its silence on its streaming box, though, revealing exactly when consumers will be able to nestle a HomeSync into their entertainment centers.